abington/Crypt/README.md

 to your project composer 'requires' statement;

 ## Further documentation

-Please note that what you are seeing of this documentation displayed on Github is always the latest dev-master.
-The features it describes may not be in a released version yet.
-Please check the documentation of the version you Compose in, or download.

 [Test Contract](https://github.com/chippyash/Crypt/blob/master/docs/Test-Contract.md) in the docs directory.
 For Symfony users, you'll also find an example DIC definition in the docs directory